 Starbucks fans can do their part to help the company with its green efforts.

-The coffee giant last Thursday began selling $1 reusable plastic cups at all of its company-owned North American cafes – including those in La Mesa and Spring Valley – in a push to reduce waste, reported the Los Angeles Times.
+The coffee giant last Thursday began selling $1 reusable plastic cups at all of its company-owned North American cafes in a push to reduce waste, the Los Angeles Times reports.

 The cups bear the company logo.
 They are available in grande or tall size, 16-ounce and 12-ounce sizes respectively.
 Those who use the cup or any other reusable container will receive a 10-cent discount for each refill and a boiling-water cleanse for their recyclable receptacle, the newspaper reported.